LukasWoodtli/WebPage/pelican/content/system_construction.md

-The [ABA Problem](https://en.wikipedia.org/wiki/ABA_problem) occurs when one thread fails to recognise that a memory location was modified temporarily by another thread and therefore erroneously assumes that the overal state has not been changed.
+The [ABA Problem](https://en.wikipedia.org/wiki/ABA_problem) occurs when one thread fails to recognise that a memory location was modified temporarily by another thread and therefore erroneously assumes that the overall state has not been changed.

 ![ABA Problem](/images/syscon_aba_problem.png)